THOMPSON AND GEORGE MASON

 George Mason IV

-George Mason wasn’t directly involved in the riots, the following court cases, or in drafting the 1770 bill.
-However, George was involved in the drafting of the 1778 bill, A Bill to Regulate Smallpox Inoculations, January 12th, 1778.
+George Mason wasn’t directly involved in the riots, the court cases that followed, or in drafting the 1770 bill.
+However, George was involved in drafting a 1778 bill, A Bill to Regulate Smallpox Inoculations, January 12th, 1778.
 This bill countered the 1770 bill, legalizing inoculations against smallpox.
-It also stated that any doctor or physician that was inoculating patients had to place an advertisement outside the house where the patients were staying to let healthy individuals know to not come into the house.
-Those who use inoculation to spread smallpox had to pay a fine of five-hundred pounds.
-This bill also repealed the 1770 bill that banned inoculation in Virginia6.
-He himself, in a letter to George Wythe in 1777, mentioned that he had been inoculated against smallpox and had just recovered7.
+It also stated that any doctor or physician who was inoculating patients had to place an advertisement outside the house where the patients were staying to let healthy individuals know to not come into the house.
+Those who used inoculation to spread smallpox had to pay a fine of five-hundred pounds.
+This bill also repealed the 1770 bill that banned inoculation in Virginia.6 George Mason himself, in a letter to George Wythe in 1777, mentioned that he had been inoculated against smallpox and had just recovered.7